-Drop-off is between 8.40am and 9.20am and pick-up between 3.00pm and 3.30pm.
+Drop-off has historically been between 8.40am and 9.20am and pick-up between 3.00pm and 3.30pm.
 An optional breakfast club is available from 7.45am and optional after school care until 4.45pm, when the after school activity clubs finish for the pre-prep (Pre-Prep care is available until 6.00pm).

 Our experienced and dedicated Kindergarten team ensure that children receive the very best education.
 This is built on our ethos of “Love ● Care ● Excellence”, which lies at the heart of our provision together with a highly tailored and individual approach.
 We have a high staff ratio of about 1:6 to enable this.